STORM-IRIT/Radium-Engine/Docs/material.md

 ### The MaterialData interface
 The interface `MaterialData` define the external representation of a material.
-Even if this interface could be instanciated, it defines an abstract material that is not valid for the Engine.
+Even if this interface could be instantiated, it defines an abstract material that is not valid for the Engine.
 This interface must then be implemented to define materials that could be loaded from a file.

 When defining a loadable material, the corresponding implementation must set the type of the material to a unique